fclairamb/afero-s3/README.md

 - 80% coverage (all APIs are tested, but not all errors are reproduced)

 ## Known limitations
-- File appending is not supported because S3 doesn't support it, it could be simulated by rewriting entire files
+- File appending is not supported because S3 doesn't support it, it could be simulated by rewriting entire files.
-- Chmod / Chtimes are not supported because S3 doesn't support it, it could be simulated through metadata
+- Chmod / Chtimes are not supported because S3 doesn't support it, it could be simulated through metadata.
-- Seeking for write is not supported, seeking for read (using ranges) is functional though
+- Seeking for write is not supported, seeking for read is functional though.

 ## How to use